BryanCasanelli/University-Aveiro-Master-Thesis-Template/Typst/second_part/01_about.typ

 For more information about figures, see: #link("https://typst.app/docs/reference/model/figure/")[typst.app/docs/reference/model/figure].

 For more information about tables, see: #link("https://typst.app/docs/reference/model/table/")[typst.app/docs/reference/model/table]

 === Mathematical Equations
-Typst has support for mathematical formulas and equations. #underline[Note that Typst is a relatively new development and its equation handling may lack some features available in LaTeX].

-Equations in Typst always use a single dollar sign (`$`):

-=== Mathematical Equations
 *Note that Typst is a relatively new development and its equation handling may lack some features available in LaTeX.*